jikaelgagnon/youtubeDownloader/README.md

 # youtubeDownloader
 My first Python project.
 It uses pytube for the back-end and tkinter for the GUI.
 Run the download_app.py to get started.

+:triangular_flag_on_post: Before starting, go to line 98 and paste an absolute path for your desired download location :triangular_flag_on_post:

 Search Options
 1. Paste URL
 2. Search YouTube directly through search bar